RH3421/Reducing_NBA_Injuries/README.md

 ## Future Considerations
 Performing a matched cohort study would address the target feature imbalance and allow for a more focused analysis.
+Segmentation of risk
+Risk for given combination of risk factors

 ## For More Information
 View the full model via the [Jupyter Notebook](https://github.com/RH3421/Project-4/blob/main/Main_Notebook.ipynb).